MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 # Complete kit

 Complete Maslow Kits in stock now, ships TODAY!
-It takes 3-5 days to arrive at your doorstep in USA or 6-10 days international.
+It takes 3-5 days to arrive at your doorstep in USA, or 6-10 days international.

 FREE shipping to continental US.